Transgender personnel in the United States military: July 2017–2018

 Trump was criticized for making statements that contradicted the conclusions of the 2016 RAND study.
 Political commentator Richard Kim observed President Trump's tweets were "a sop to the far-right evangelical faction" in the House of Representatives led by Hartzler, who had threatened the funding for President Trump's planned United States-Mexico border wall if the military continued to spend health care funds for medical treatment of gender dysphoria.

 Due to the haste of the announcement, White House officials were unable to answer questions on how the proposed ban would be implemented, or what would happen to those personnel who were openly transgender.
 Secretary Mattis was only notified about the announcement on July 25.
-Similarly, Joint Chiefs of Staff Chairman Joseph Dunford noted his surprise at the announcement, saying that "When asked, I will state I was not consulted" in emails dated July 27, 2017 leaked to BuzzFeed News in February 2018.
+Similarly, Joint Chiefs of Staff Chairman Joseph Dunford noted his surprise at the announcement, saying, "When asked, I will state I was not consulted" in emails dated July 27, 2017 leaked to BuzzFeed News in February 2018.
 The New York Times noted that the move also marked "a stark turnabout for Mr. Trump, who billed himself during the campaign as an ally of gay, lesbian, bisexual and transgender people".
-According to Johnnie Moore, who was present, Tony Perkins, president of the Family Research Council first proposed a ban on transgender personnel in the military at a mid-July meeting held between Trump-Pence administration officials and religious leaders, but the proposal did not receive universal support from attendees.
-After the president's tweets, Hartzler stated in an interview that "this was the right call by our commander in chief, to make sure every defense dollar goes toward meeting the threats that we are facing in the world ...
+After the president's tweets, Hartzler stated in an interview, "this was the right call by our commander in chief, to make sure every defense dollar goes toward meeting the threats that we are facing in the world ...
 [T]he entire policy ... is a detriment to our readiness."